 The errors I had been making were not in the worst category (such as auto sourced tweets for example), however some were significant.
 I liked the point that Paul highlighted about Twitter being social.
 Who do we know who chats after they have gone to sleep? ;-)

-- At times, I have experimented with following everyone back however it didn’t work out for a number of reasons.
+- I have experimented with following everyone back however it didn’t work out for several reasons.
 These include spoiling the effectiveness of key Twitter functionality, the excessive time consumed, apparent endorsement & encouragement of ‘weirdos’, volume of direct message spam, that it didn’t ‘feel’ right for me – thus limiting my effectiveness in being social and providing good quality content, and other reasons.

 - Some schools of thought suggest, often moralistically or sanctimoniously, that one should always follow back.
 Among other things, one can counter; that following back (largely) mindlessly dilutes the meaning behind a follow – a kind of childish tagging paradigm.
 This whole follow back business has also exacerbated the spammer problem, encouraging such people to continue their efforts.
 Spammers are increasingly hard to detect.
 Even many legitimate accounts use spammy tactics – many auto DMs and auto follows/bulk unfollows can fall into this category.
 Would you send emails like the auto DMs you commonly see?